chakra-ui/panda/website/pages/docs/concepts/recipes.md

         border: '2px solid blue'
       }
     },
-    // apply large size variant when both large size and secondary color are selected and the button is disabled {
+    // apply when both large size and secondary color are selected and the button is disabled {
       size: 'large',
       color: 'secondary',